 - To provide you with an understanding of the principles of research inquiry.

-Dental Implant Procedures and Complex Cases (Year 2, Semester 2: Jan-June)
+Dental Implant Procedures and Complex Cases (Year two, Semester two: Jan-June)

 - Critically evaluate risks and complications of surgical and implant procedures while providing highlight effective patient care